 The request object is global in Flask, so you can access it much easier (as long as you import it).
 URLs are generally defined along with the view (via a decorator), but they can be separated out into a centralized location similar to the Django pattern.

 Did you take note of the difference in how Django and Flask both handle the request object?
 In general, Flask tends to be more explicit with things, but in this case it's the opposite: Django forces you to explicitly pass around the request object while Flask's request object is just magically available.
-This is one of the difficult parts with Flask, especially for those that are new to the framework from a similar style framework like Express.js.
+This is one of the difficult parts with Flask, especially for those that are new to the framework coming from a similar style framework like Express.js.

 Forms, another essential part of most web applications, come packaged with Django.
 This includes input handling and client and server-side validation along with the handling of various security concerns like cross-site request forgery (CSRF), cross-site scripting (XSS), and SQL injection.
 They can be created from the data models (via ModelForms) and integrate well with the admin panel.